acadadev/rosrider_doc/05_PARAMETERS/README.md

 | K_FF_VEL          | float   | Velocity Feed-forward / s      | 0.16    |
 | K_FF_ACCEL        | float   | Acceleration Feed-forward / s² | 0.12    |

+__Physics Based Feed-Forwards__

-Adds predictive control signals to the outer velocity loop.
+Adds predictive control signals to the outer loop.
 Instead of waiting for an error to develop (as PID does), feed-forward uses the physics of the robot to **guess** the required output for a given target velocity and acceleration.
 This significantly reduces lag during rapid speed changes.